-Flood Zone Data PFRA Historic Flooding No historic records of flooding were found Comment Predicted flood extents noted from the Trimoge River (OPW Arterial Drainage channel), which flows through the settlement in a south westerly direction, and the Kilkelly Stream which flows through the settlement in a southerly direction into the Trimogue River.
+guarantee of maintenance in perpetuity.
+Areas that benefit from defences are annotated separately.
+Flood Zone Data PFRA, NIFM Historic Flooding No historic records of flooding were found Comment Predicted flood extents noted from the Trimoge River (OPW Arterial Drainage channel), which flows through the settlement in a south westerly direction, and the Kilkelly Stream which flows through the settlement in a southerly direction into the Trimogue River.
 Lands adjacent to the watercourses are impacted and this includes some existing development, however the Trimogue channel is managed by OPW and the flood extents are likely to be overestimated.
 Climate Change Moderate sensitivity to increase in flows.
 Conclusion Any new development adjacent to the Trimogue River or other watercourses should include a site specific FRA that specifically quantifies the water levels and risk.
 The sequential approach should be applied, and Flood Zone A/B preferentially avoided for any highly or less vulnerable development.
 It is noted that the Flood Zone mapping is indicative and further detailed modelling under a Stage 3 FRA would improve the quality and reliability of the assessment.
-Risk can be managed in line with approved MCDP Policy in Chapter 7 of this SFRA.
+Risk can be managed in line with approved MCDP Policy in Chapter 7 of the Written Statement and the guidance provided within Section 7 of this SFRA.